Meet the Kalamazoo First Presbyterian Church Team

 Elizabeth lives in Kalamazoo with her husband Charlie, an instructor at Western Michigan University, and their three beloved shelter pets.
-She is currently a health science student at Western Michigan University, with dreams of one day attending medical school at WMU’s Stryker School of Medicine.
+She recently earned a bachelor’s degree in biomedical sciences from WMU and she plans to attend medical school.
 In her free time, she enjoys running, yoga, travel, attending country music concerts, and improving her guitar skills.

 Ann began as the FPC office administrator in June, 2008.
 Prior to working at FPC she was employed as a legal secretary for 15 years and also taught Adult Education.

 When Ann is not at church she enjoys spending time with her adorable, mischievous dog, Kaeko.
 She also spends as much time as possible spoiling her great niece and great nephews.

 Louise began as the church’s bookkeeper in September of 2010 and took over responsibilities as the Financial Coordinator and FPC Office Administrator in June of 2011.
 Prior to working at KFPC she retired from IKON Office Solutions, formerly DeGroot Office Technology, where she was held a variety of positions in the finance department.